Nitesh-bit/useMovie/README.md

 ## Acknowledgments

 I would like to thanks Udemy for continuous learning.
-And also I would like to thanks StackOverflow and MDN as they helped me to solve mostly all my errors I encountered making this challenge.
+And also I would like to thanks ChatGPT and MDN as they helped me to solve mostly all my errors I encountered making this challenge.